suubh/First-Ruby-app/README.md

 - Make sure Ruby is installed on your system.
 Fire command prompt and run command:<br>
       -> `ruby -v` Make sure Rails is installed.<br>
-      -> `rails -v` If you see Ruby and Rails version then you are good to start, other wise Setup Ruby On Rails on Ubuntu.
+      -> `rails -v` If you see Ruby and Rails version then you are good to start.

 - Fork this repo and clone it.